yashikasahu/Automated-Resume-Mailing-System-using-N8N/README.md

-# 📬 N8N Job Outreach Automation
+# 📬Automated Resume Mailing System using N8N

 A smart automation workflow that sends personalized job application emails with attachments to multiple companies daily — fully powered by n8n, Google Sheets, and Gmail API.